vinu-2486/Tamil_AI/README.md

-# Tamil Pronunciation Coach 🗣️
+# "கற்பது தமிழ் கற்பிப்பது AI"-Tamil Pronunciation Coach

 An AI-powered web app that helps users practice and improve their **Tamil pronunciation**.
 Users record themselves speaking a given phrase, and the system analyzes their speech — comparing it against expected pronunciation, phonemes, and prosody — to give real-time feedback and a score.